ACCEPTING Applications for the classes beginning Fall 2026 – Applications due by August 1, 2026

 2. Either:

+Note: A letter from a tribe will not be accepted as proof of eligibility.
+Applicants must self-certify that they are not a member of a federally recognized tribe.
 FIGR will keep sensitive applicant information confidential and store original documents safely until returning them to the applicant.
 Copies will only be used for purposes of determining eligibility, and such copies become property of FIGR.

 You must satisfy the eligibility criteria to receive a scholarship.
-Scholarships are not guaranteed
+Scholarships are not guaranteed.

 HOW TO APPLY